 - Office of International Programs

 - Offices of Chairpersons of Departments

 - Offices of Deans of Colleges

 - Offices of Directors of Interdisciplinary Units

 - Campus Police, for internal law enforcement or health and safety purposes only

 - University Advancement

 - Academic counselors and advisors

 - Other academic and administrative personnel, as approved by the Chancellor

 3. Parents of Dependents.
 Parents of a student who is a dependent for federal tax purposes, as defined by Section 152 of the Internal Revenue Code of 1954, may have access to that student’s education records without prior consent of the student.
 Parents may demonstrate the tax dependency of a student only by submitting to the University a copy of the first and signature pages of their most recently filed federal income tax return (with personal financial data removed).
-Alternatively, a student may demonstrate tax dependency, and thus allow parental access to the student’s records without prior consent of the student, by submitting to the University a signed statement of his or her tax dependency.
+Alternatively, a student may demonstrate tax dependency, and thus allow parental access to the student’s records without prior consent of the student, by submitting to the University a signed statement of their tax dependency.
 If a dependent student’s parents are divorced, both parents may have access to the student’s records, so long as at least one parent claims the student as a dependent.